djj0s3/itstn/wp-content/plugins/all-in-one-event-calendar/readme.txt

 * Filter by post ids (separate IDs by comma):
 **[ai1ec post_id="1, 2"]**

+* Hide filter toolbar: **[ai1ec display_filters="false"]**
+* Limit number of events per page: **[ai1ec events_limit="5"]**
+* Select a different start date:
+**[ai1ec exact_date="5-10-2015"]**

 == Changelog ==

+= Version 2.3.10 =
+* Initial ticketing implementation - If you want to be a Beta user for this exciting new feature, then please visit [this page](https://time.ly/ticketing_beta).

+= Version 2.3.9 =
+* Improved JS caching stability in different environments
+* Improved automatically detection of line ending style and fixed CSV import issues for files created in Mac OS X
+* Improved the alert displaying an error (often a "Syntax error") with the details of the wrong response received from server
+* Fixed the text in the "Venue location" - correct symbols instead of HTML
+* Fixed cloning events with Duplicate Post plugin conflicts are resolved
+* Fixed: "Shortcodes" Calendars now work correctly
+* Fixed: Empty Calendar view caused by a MySQL error in the server log
+* Fixed: The last version was showing the event as "free event" unless you enter a ticket url
+* Fixed: "Cost" and "External Tickets URL" fields are no longer required for paid events
+* Fixed: Featured images appears on the Event details popup

+= Version 2.3.8 =
+* Improved Calendar views loading speed and caching
+* Improved loading speed of SuperWidget and other external widgets
+* Improved Enabled Frontend Rendering by default
+* Fixed: Plugin does not clean up DB after being uninstalled
+* Fixed: Translations are not working anymore for all words
+* Fixed: Feed import feature does not import for Repeat custom dates

+= Version 2.3.7 =
+* Fixes DB update issue on some sites.
+Reverted changes made on version 2.3.5 related to the ICS Feed URL column type.

+= Version 2.3.6 =
+* Fixed compatibility with PHP 5.2

+= Version 2.3.5 =
+* Fixed compatibility with WordPress 4.4
+* Event location details Google maps pin marks the wrong place
+* When an event with ticket option is exported to an ICS feed, the description will include the "Buy ticket URL" (if filled)
+* Fixed ICS import issue

+= Version 2.3.4 =
+* Fixed ICS import issue

+= Version 2.3.3 =
+* Fixed bug with month view navigation

+= Version 2.3.2 =
+* Confirmed compatibility with WordPress 4.3

+= Version 2.3.1 =
+* Fixing piece of code that was incompatible with PHP versions prior to 5.3 while we strive to provide good experience to all WordPress users

+= Version 2.3.0 =
+* Some custom recurrence rules (having multiple definitions) weren't correctly processed
+* Sometimes links to other dates weren't showing on Agenda view
+* Edits to a recurring event would fail to save
+* Settings page would fail to load in rare circumstances
+* Updates were failing with some PHP versions
+* Dates would not change when navigating back in time
+* Make sure event preview is not showing unreadable characters (HTML)
+* Tag and Category names can now contain apostrophe
+* Remove code related to inclusion in Time.ly Network of calendars (was working only if user opted-in)
+* Deleting an event instance before saving no longer affects the main recurring event
+* Event Contributor role now can edit events
+* Editing custom recurrence dates now displays them in the date picker
+* Made it easier to detect and interact with events rendering using JavaScript
+* Rendering proper page while calendar is not fully configured
+* Made it possible for 3rd party developers to add buttons to event details page .ics feeds can now be edited.
+* Made it possible for 3rd party developers to add elements to ICS feeds import screen
+* Made it possible to filter by author
+* Calendar should load a bit faster due to different JavaScript placement
+* Allowed Newsletters to include events occuring far in the future

 = Version 2.2.1 =
 * Fixed ICS issue where old events were imported when option was not